-By default, Ubuntu disallows root login via the GUI login.
-Though not recommended, you can enable the root login in Ubuntu by using the passwd command to set a new password for the account.
-The same command is applicable for almost any Linux distribution.
+By default, Ubuntu disallows logging into root via the GUI login.
+Though not recommended, you can enable it in Ubuntu by using the following command to set a new password for the account.
+The same command is applicable to almost any Linux distribution.

 sudo passwd root

-Now you can enter a new password and then proceed to use the -u command option for the passwd command to unlock the root user.
+Now you can enter a new password and then proceed to use the -u command option with the command to unlock the root user.

 sudo passwd -u root

-Now you can login to the root account via the su command below and use the whoami command to verify the user.
+Now you can log in as a root account via the su command below and use the whoami command to verify the user.

 su root whoami